CodyAdam/my-admin-panel/doc/services.md

 ## K6

 K6 is a tool to operate load testing on our REST API.
-We run **4 types of test**s : smoke test, load test, soak test and stress test.
+We run **4 types of test**s : smoke test, load test, soak test and stress test. (select in the environment variable `K6_TEST_TYPE`)

 K6 as the advantage of being very **modern** and **frictionless** to use.
 The setup of the routes and the tests are configured using **Javascript** which we are confortable with.
 To send the metrics of the load test to Prometheus, we used a middleware which is Statsd.

 We could use other tools like [wrk](https://github.com/wg/wrk) and [locust](https://github.com/locustio/locust) wich are also widely used

+The report is available on a Grafana dashboard.

 ## Postgres